slurmulon/bach/README.md

 </dependency>
 ```

-## Proposal
+## Notation

-A more formal proposal will eventually be written, but for now this is the canonical source of documentation and ideas.
+A more formal description of `warble`'s notation will eventually be written, but for now this is the canonical source of documentation.

 An [Extended Backus-Naur Form (EBNF)](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form) formatted definition of the grammar can be found in [grammar.bnf](https://github.com/slurmulon/warble/blob/master/resources/grammar.bnf).